Ewerton12F/Ewerton12F/README.md

 # Education

-I dropped out of college but still aspire to be a Computer Scientist.
-I'm reading these books:
+I dropped out of college but still aspire to become a Computer Scientist.
+I'm reading these books now:

 - [Introdução à Programação com Python][python-book-1]
   (*Introduction to Programming with Python*)